-The language of a culture tends to define the culture whether a large group in a single ethnicity or a much smaller group such as the staff of a juvenile detention facility.
+However, as stated in my previous reports the 'language of a culture' defines the culture whether a large group in a single ethnicity or a much smaller group such as the staff of a juvenile detention facility.
 When I read documents that refer to the residents as 'detainees or inmates' I recognize that the culture does not speak to a juvenile rehabilitative model.
-Terms such as 'ordering officer off the zone' rather than 'off the unit or out of the area', placing residents in their 'cells' or 'lock up' rather than in 'their rooms' are language used in an adult prison model.
+Terms such as 'ordering officer off the zone' rather than 'off the unit or out of the area', placing residents in their 'cells' or 'lock up' rather than in 'their rooms' are terms indicative of an adult prison model.
 In the report writing, the discussions of 'hostile environments and riots', rather than 'disruptive behavior and acting out', sets the tone for how your changes are viewed internally and culturally.
+It becomes the fabric of the facility.
 How can anyone be comfortable placing a child who is having a very stressful moment in a 'turtle suit?'
 Language is extremely relevant when trying to persuade someone to your position or convince others that what they are doing is or is not detrimental.
-In reading the reports and statements of the activities and incidents at the facility it is difficult to believe that the writers are speaking of situations in a juvenile facility.
+In reading the reports and statements of the activities and incidents at the facility, it is difficult to believe that the writers are speaking of situations in a juvenile facility.
 Language has to be appropriate for the situation and location and must define actual incidents and behaviors absent of emotional descriptors and personal attitudinal wording.
+It must be an imperative of the facility administration and all of the supervisors and quality assurance staff to promote a more juvenile specific environment; which was stated in my previous report as it relates to language used.
+Based on my review of documents the above mentioned statements still stand and must be addressed.